flyx/emerald/README.md

 ## Overview

-NimHTML is a macro-based type-safe templating engine for producing well-formed HTML 5 web pages with Nimrod.
+Emerald is a macro-based type-safe templating engine for producing well-formed HTML 5 web pages with Nimrod.
 It's currently under development.
 Most features are still missing.